-We all are attracted to intelligence, or we like to think as such.
-But if one were to choose a dating partner between someone physically attractive with an average IQ and someone average in the looks department but with a high IQ, 80% of the human population would go for physical attractiveness.
-And, this is not vanity.
+We all are attracted to intelligence, or like to think we are.
+But, when choosing a dating partner, if we have to pick between someone who’s physically attractive but has an average IQ and someone who’s average in the looks department but has a high IQ, 80% of us would go for physical attractiveness.
+This is not vanity.
 It’s genetics.
-Evolution guarantees procreation and continuation of species by making humans value a healthy gene pool more than original thoughts.
+Evolution guarantees procreation and the continuation of the species by making humans value a healthy gene pool more than original thoughts.

-Saying that one is sexually attracted to intelligence or sapiosexuality (sapio meaning wisdom) has become common on dating apps.
-Saying you are attracted to intelligence can be perceived as a way of saying you possess intelligence too.
-But, many also perceive it as discriminatory since intelligence is subjective.
-Someone may consider the knowledge of varieties of potatoes as fascinating while someone may consider it good enough only to know what would make the best fries.
+Saying that your kink is intelligence can be perceived as a way of saying you possess intelligence, too.
+But many people feel it devalues neurodiversity since intelligence is subjective.
+For instance, someone may consider the knowledge of potato varieties fascinating, while someone else may think it is good enough only to know what would make the best fries.

 17 Signs You Might Be A Sapiosexual (Attracted To Intelligence)

-In 2017, a dating app called ‘Sapio’ was launched to connect people with the same level of intellect.
-The app aimed at asking people around 300 questions as a dating questionnaire for people who are attracted to intelligence.
-Though intellect is very subjective and can’t always be measured in questions, a sapiosexual would surely love the idea of answering a questionnaire, instead of adding emojis while writing their dating profiles.
-Here are 17 signs you need to know if you might be a sapiosexual:
+In 2017, a dating app called ‘Sapio’ was launched to connect people with the same intellectual level.
+The app handed people who ranked the brain as the sexiest organ in the body a dating questionnaire of around 300 questions.
+Though intellect can’t always be measured through questions, a sapiosexual person would surely love the idea of answering a questionnaire, instead of adding emojis while writing their dating profile.
+Here are some more signs and characteristics of a sapiosexual:

-At the same time, when you like someone, you fantasize about having conversations with them and not just superficial things.
-When you’re attracted to intelligence, conversations are like having an intellectual journey from which you emerge with new knowledge.
-And, with every new word they say, you are not frowning, wondering what it means, but you’re appreciating the use of a word most people wouldn’t use or know.
+At the same time, when you like someone, you fantasize about having stimulating conversations with them and not just superficial exchanges.
+When you have a thing for intelligence or smart people, conversations are like intellectual journeys from which you emerge with new knowledge.
+And, with every new word your partner or date says, you are not frowning, wondering what it means, but you’re appreciating the use of a word most people wouldn’t use or know.